 At the 2017 ASM, shareholders elected the following Board members for the 2017-2018 term:

-The Company’s Board Committees consist of the following: Board Audit Committee, Board Risk and Reputation Management Committee, and the Board Corporate Governance Committee.
+The Company’s Board Committees consist of the following: Board Audit Committee, Board Risk and Reputation Management Committee, Board Corporate Governance Committee, Board Related Party Transactions Committee and Executive Committee.

 Members of the Board Committees are the duly elected directors of the Company’s Board of Directors as regular members assisted by key officers of the Company on ex-officio basis.
 These Board Committees hold meetings at least every quarter to ensure that sound strategies for the Company’s development are reviewed, monitored and achieved.